CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/system-parts.md

 ## <a class="doc-top"  name="overview"></a>Overview

-**CoalaWeb Traffic** is a Joomla 2.5 & 3.+ extension to help you keep track of the visitors to your site.
-You can choose to display the module and let visitors see and be amazed by your traffic or unpublish the module and view your website statistics in the **Admin** area its up to you.
+**CoalaWeb Traffic** is a Joomla extension designed to keep track of the visitors to your site.
+You can choose to display the modules and let visitors see and be amazed by your traffic or unpublish the module and view your website statistics in the **Admin** area.

 <div class="uk-alert">When installing all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>

 ## <a name="component"></a>Component

-The Component makes setting up the system plugins a breeze as well as seeing in depth visitor information, Geo location options, export reports and much more. *\[Figure-1\]*
+The Component makes setting up the system plugins a breeze as well as seeing in depth visitor information, Geo location options, export reports, Charts \[Pro\] and much more. *\[Figure-1\]*

 ![Figure-1](http://cdn.coalaweb.com/images/docs/joomla-extensions/traffic/system-parts/traffic-component.png "Figure-1"){.coalaweb-docs}